-Contributions Contributions that May be Accepted A principal campaign committee may accept monetary or in-kind contributions from: Individuals; or Political committees, political funds, and political party units that are registered with the Board; or Other principal campaign committees of state candidates at the time the donating committee is terminating its registration with the Board.
-A principal campaign committee that makes contributions to another candidate is required to provide the recipient committee with an Intent to Terminate form; or Political committees registered in Hennepin County.
+Contributions that May be Accepted A principal campaign committee may accept monetary or in-kind contributions from: Individuals; or Political committees, political funds, and political party units that are registered with the Board; or Other principal campaign committees of state candidates at the time the donating committee is terminating its registration with the Board.
+A principal campaign committee that makes contributions to another candidate is required to provide the recipient committee with a Statement of Intent to Terminate form; or Political committees registered in Hennepin County.
 See below for certain prohibitions.
-Contributions that May Not be Accepted A principal campaign committee may not accept : Candidate Committees or Corporations • Any contribution from : federal candidate committees, local candidate committees, other principal campaign committees except at the time of termination, or corporations (the corporate prohibition is in Chapter 211B); Anonymous Contributions An anonymous contribution of more than \$20.
-An anonymous contribution is one for which the name and full address of the contributor cannot be determined.
+Contributions that May Not be Accepted A principal campaign committee may not accept : Candidate Committees or Corporations Any contribution from : federal candidate committees, local candidate committees, other principal campaign committees except at the time of termination, or corporations (the corporate prohibition is in Chapter 211B); Anonymous Contributions • A contribution of more than \$20 for which the name and full address of the contributor cannot be determined.
 You must forward the entire anonymous contribution to the Board within 14 days for deposit in the general account of the State Elections Campaign Fund.
-Unregistered Associations Contributions of more than \$100 from an association that is not registered with the Board.
-Registered principal campaign committees, political committees, political funds, and political party units are listed on the Board's Website www.cfboard.state.mn.us under "Board Lists."
-Call the Board office before accepting a contribution if you cannot find the entity on the lists.
-Unregistered Associations - Exception Exception : If an association that is not registered with the Board makes a contribution of more than \$100, the association must provide to the recipient committee, at the time the contribution is made, a report meeting the requirements of Minn.
-Stat. § 10A.20.
-This disclosure may be made on the Report of Receipts and Expenditures .
-Contributions that May Not be Solicited or Accepted A principal campaign committee may not solicit or accept: Earmarked Contributions An earmarked contribution - a contribution with the express or implied condition that all or any part of the contribution would be given to any other candidate.

-www.cfboard.state.mn.us Judicial Candidates Quick Reference Guide (April 2006) 651/296-5148 or 800/657-3889
+Handbook for Judicial Candidates (January 2009) www.cfboard.state.mn.us 651/296-5148 or 800/657-3889